 I must make mention that King of Donair, a restaurant chain founded in the early 1970s in Halifax, Nova Scotia, which serves a wide range of food, including the popular donair, claims to have invented the Maritime donair — a variation on the traditional Middle Eastern doner kebab in 1973.

-I’m calling my recipe Newfoundland Donair Sauce, because that was where I first tasted it, and the version I ate way back then, and even now, is always homemade.
+I’m calling my recipe Newfoundland Donair Sauce, because that was where I first tasted it.
+The version I ate back then, and even now, is always homemade.
 So, there you have it!
 A little history lesson and an introduction to the beginnings of this humble sauce.

 Now, trust me on this, Dear Reader, Newfoundland Donair Sauce is not at all limited to donairs, or pizza crust.
-You should try it with garlic fingers, bread sticks, or even lightly drizzled onto grilled chicken or beef kebabs.
+You should try it lightly drizzled onto grilled chicken or beef.
 You’ll most certainly not regret it!